dylanhand/dylanhand.com/_releases/fresh-eyes.md

 title: Fresh Eyes by Dylan Hand
 description: you can feel it in the air right?
 image: fresh-eyes-cover.jpg
+image_alt: 'Fresh Eyes cover art: Dylan Hand as a toddler looking up and to the right with his hand outstretched, wearing a pink turtleneck, overalls, orange and yellow beads, and plenty of food on his face.'
 artists: Dylan Hand
 bandcamp: https://dylanhand.bandcamp.com/track/fresh-eyes
 spotify: https://open.spotify.com/track/2txSWGLXaMrfusu3kU3KDW